 Inside the building is a spiral staircase which leads to the 360 degree viewing platform, hence 'Panorama'.
 From there you can see part of Croome's 'Capability' Brown designed landscape, Worcester Cathedral and the surrounding countryside of Worcestershire and Gloucestershire.

 You can view the exterior of the Panorama Tower thoughout the year.
-The inside is accessible on special open days, 2019 dates will announced soon.
+The inside is accessible on special open days in 2019.